 New report shows integrating economies across the eastern seaboard could strengthen Australia’s post-pandemic recovery and add hundreds of billions to national income by mid-century – but we need new policy levers to make it happen.

-Creating a more co-ordinated economic corridor through Victoria, NSW and QLD, where labour and capital could move at low cost, would deliver extensive economic and social benefits to the Australian economy.
+Creating a more co-ordinated economic corridor through VIC, NSW and QLD, where labour and capital could move at low cost, would deliver extensive economic and social benefits to the Australian economy.

 The east coast corridor is home to about 64 per cent of Australia’s population and accounts for almost 70 per cent of gross domestic product.
 Even a one per cent increase in output through improved planning and coordination between Australia's biggest cities would deliver a $268 billion lift to gross domestic product by 2050, said report author SGS National Leader for Economic & Social Analysis Terry Rawnsley.

 Our settlement patterns have supported economic growth.
 However, we are reaching a tipping point where the effects of highly centralised growth mean those highly connected, well-serviced and accessible parts of our major cities are shrinking, and the costs of growth to our productivity are rising.
 A coordinated settlement strategy for the megaregion would help boost national productivity and innovative capacity; enabling us to better compete in international markets.

 The report Reimagining Australia's South-East prepared by SGS Economics and Planning for the Committee for Melbourne recommends better planning of land use, more integrated and efficient transportation networks and better-aligned laws and regulations along the Melbourne-Sydney-Brisbane corridor.
 It also calls for more coordination of infrastructure development across the three cities.

 Rather than just competing, our east coast cities need to integrate better and function more as a collective.
 This integration will help our growing population reap the benefits of a network of complementary economies.